 Coworkers Are Loyal

 We all need friends at work.
-Not just in the friendship way, but in the allies-when-dealing-with-management way.
+Not just in the friendship way, but in an allies-when-dealing-with-management way.
 Having a friend as a coworker means someone will always have your back.
 You’ve got someone you can trust in your corner instantly.

 Having a friend at work can also protect you from gossip.
 People are less likely to talk about you behind your back if they think one of your friends is listening.